Most folks would love to work from home.

 The best way to remedy the situation is to diversify your employer eggs:)

 #4- There’s a limit to how much you can earn

-Unlike, for example, affiliate marketing, which offers limitless earnings potential, here you have a limit on how much you can earn.
-Because, even though you’ll be working from home, you’ll still be trading your time for money and last I checked- you don’t have infinite time.
+Unlike, for example, affiliate marketing, which offers limitless earning potential, here you have a limit on how much you can earn.
+Because even though you’ll be working from home, you’ll still be trading your time for money, and last I checked- you don’t have infinite time.

 Question- How much can you earn as a work-from-home proofreader?